Networking in Azure Container Apps environment

 Container Apps has two different environment types, which share many of the same networking characteristics with some key differences.

-Environment type Description Supported plan types
+Environment type Supported plan types Description

-Consumption only Doesn't support user defined routes (UDR), egress through NAT Gateway, peering through a remote gateway, or other custom egress.
+Consumption only Consumption Doesn't support user defined routes (UDR), egress through NAT Gateway, peering through a remote gateway, or other custom egress.
 The minimum required subnet size is /23.
-Consumption

 Accessibility level Description